 Originally the coming together of Antoni Patek and Adrien Philippe in 1845, this legendary watch powerhouse has created a number of hall of fame watch pieces, gaining some very powerful and popular fans on the way.
-Patek Philippe is the watch of choice for a number of high reigning monarchs including the British, Danish and Italian heads of state.
-150 years on, the organisation is now owned and ran by the Swiss Stern Family; but Patek Philippe shows no sign of letting up on it’s throne at the top of the luxury timepiece market, often reinventing it’s classic pieces for the modern timekeeping trends.
+Patek Philippe is the watch of choice for a number of high reigning monarchs including the British, Danish, and Italian heads of state.
+150 years on, the organization is now owned and run by the Swiss Stern Family; but Patek Philippe shows no sign of letting up on its throne at the top of the luxury timepiece market, often reinventing its classic pieces for the modern timekeeping trends.

 As you can imagine with the prestige of a brand such as Patek Philippe, these pieces don’t often come cheap.
 But don’t worry – we’re going to take a look at the current Patek Philippe collection to see if you can get your hands on a piece of the Swiss luxury, without having to be part of a royal family.
 If you’re ready to go, let’s take a look at our first piece…..